mjarkk/ideas/server-framework/README.md

     ]
   }
 ]

+// edit username
+POST /users/edit
+POSTDATA: {
+  what: `(username=CurrentUserName, first)`
+  tochange: {
+    username: NewUserName
+  }
+}

+// remove chat
+POST /users/remove
+POSTDATA: {

+}
 ```

+## Editing data
+The server will check for links and collect all data that may needs to be changed
+After collecting all data it wil change all the data

 ## Auth
 Because the user may want to inplement there own version of auth i want them to to add / remove / edit easly.